What are “little voices”?

 It is a simple statement, but it tells my brain that I am in control and that I decide what to think.
 I have been using this mantra for the past year.
 There are occasions when I have to repeat this mantra in order to get rid of stubborn negativity, but using it consistently and persistently forces the negativity out of my mind.

-I am more positive person.
+I am a more positive person.
 I have become less reactive to external situations.
 My outlook on things has shifted from the negative to the positive.

 I have used other mantras to help me stay positive.
 These are ones that I have used to chase the negative away: